AMDmi3/AMDmi3.core/content/posts/adding-an-option-to-doxygen/index.en.md

 ...
 ```

-So Doxygen generates code for configuration variables and probably a
+So Doxygen generates code for configuration options and probably a
 documentation for them as well from these xml definitions, neat.
 All I have to do now is to copy a definition of any boolean option
 and change it for my needs.